 Braden Benefits Strategies takes the stress off your human resource department and administrative staff by providing you with effective and relevant information that is electronically-delivered and ready for employee distribution.

 We use a variety of communication delivery mediums including:

 - Entertaining employee enrollment meetings with one-on-one follow-up.

 - Webinars for employees who miss enrollment meetings, live outside of Georgia, or are new hires.

 - Enrollment videos incorporated into an electronic enrollment site.

 - Year-round website access where employees can confirm enrollment decisions and related costs.

-- 24/7 phone availability to employees to use in a crisis situation.
+- 24/7 phone availability for employees to use in a crisis situation.

 Our communication, enrollment tools, and services enable employees to understand, utilize and value their benefit programs.
 Our clients use the following video to educate their employees on how to use our electronic enrollment system at open enrollment.

 Using customized benefits education and engagement strategies, educating employees about their health and wellness helps reduce risk factors such as obesity and smoking, and this can result in lower healthcare costs and lower health insurance premiums.